 Furthermore, the widespread deployment of small cells in 5G networks increases the risk of physical attacks on infrastructure, as these compact, low-powered base stations are often located in easily accessible public spaces.

 Signalling System No.7 (SS7)

-The vulnerabilities in SS7 allow an an intruder with basic skills to perform numerous attacks including:
+These vulnerabilities in SS7 allow an intruder with basic skills to perform numerous attacks, including:

 Mobile Threats are not limited to state-actors or high-cost hackers

 With nothing more than a browser, an internet connection and maybe a pre-pay debit card, anyone can spoof SMS messages and Caller IDs.
 The fact that the receiving mobile number recognizes the and displays their name when the call or text arrives is enough for most individuals to trust the authenticity of the message or call.
 Combined with basic social engineering, recipients could give up critical information such as passwords etc. More concerning is where a number of organisation use SMS as an emergency alerting procedure, to evacuate buildings or request the location of an employee.